entiros/starlify-connector-template/README.md

 1. **`Identifiable`**

    - Description: This class represents an identifiable entity in the Starlify connector.
    - Usage: The `Identifiable` class is used to create objects with a unique external identifier.
-It should only be used in specific cases where the type of the object is not known.
+It should be used in specific cases where the type of the object is not known.
 For example, it can be used as a target in a `StarlifyReference` object, where the target could be either a `StarlifyService` or a `StarlifyEndpoint`.

-   - Example Implementation:
+   - Example instantiation:

      ```java
      import com.starlify.connector.model.Identifiable;

      // Example instantiation of Identifiable
-     Identifiable identifiable = Identifieble.builder()
+     Identifiable identifiable = Identifiable.builder()
          .externalId("exampleExternalId")
          .build();
      ```